OmnimindSG/mogua-flutter-plugin/README.md

 // allowPasteboardAccess: Whether to allow access to the clipboard.
 Enabling this feature can enhance accuracy, but may trigger permission warnings on certain systems.

 Mogua.init(appKey: '${appKey}', allowClipboardAccess: true).then((_) {
-  // You can retrieve data such as channel, referrals, etc.
+	// You can invoke Mogua.getInstallData here.
 });
 ```
 &nbsp;